-As of December 31, 2023, OmniAb Earnout Shares of 14,999,243 and Sponsor Earnout Shares of 1,293,299 are issued and outstanding.
-Earnout Shares vest based upon the achievement of certain volume-weighted average trading prices (VWAP) for shares of the Company for any 20 trading days over a consecutive 30 trading-day period during the five-year period following the Closing Date, with (i) 50% of such Earnout Shares vesting upon achievement of a VWAP of \$12.50 per share of OmniAb Common Stock or upon the occurrence of a change of control transaction that will result in the holders of OmniAb Common Stock receiving a price per share in excess of \$12.50, and (ii) the remaining 50% percent of the Earnout Shares vesting upon achievement of a VWAP of \$15.00 per share of OmniAb Common Stock or upon the occurrence of a change of control transaction that will result in the holders of OmniAb Common Stock receiving a price per share in excess of \$15.00.
+Some of the Company's shares of common stock are subject to certain price-based earnout triggers (the "Earnout Shares").
+Earnout Shares vest based upon the achievement of certain volume-weighted average trading prices ("VWAP") for shares of the Company for any 20 trading days over a consecutive 30 trading-day period during the five-year period following the Closing Date, with (i) 50% of such Earnout Shares vesting upon achievement of a VWAP of \$12.50 per share of common stock or upon the occurrence of a change of control transaction that will result in the holders of common stock receiving a price per share in excess of \$12.50, and (ii) the remaining 50% percent of the Earnout Shares vesting upon achievement of a VWAP of \$15.00 per share of common stock or upon the occurrence of a change of control transaction that will result in the holders of common stock receiving a price per share in excess of \$15.00.
 The Earnout Shares are not transferable until the vesting condition for the applicable tranche of Earnout Shares has been achieved.
+As of December 31, 2024, 14,999,243 Earnout Shares were issued and outstanding.